 Ultimately, though, McIlwain says tracking devices remain the best way to locate a child, recommending those such as Project Lifesaver and LoJack that use radio frequencies, are operated by law enforcement, and are waterproof.
 (She does share one low-tech and inexpensive but highly effective tool: door chimes that alert parents and caregivers when a door or window is opened from the inside.)
 She also says first responders should be dispatched immediately to search nearby water and implement any tracking device the child might have.

 Judith Ursitti, Autism Speaks’ director of state government affairs and mother to autistic wanderer Jack, agrees with McIlwain about the tracking devices.
 She knows that even the most hypervigilant of parents can’t always have their eyes on their child.
-After Mikaela’s death, she wrote on her Facebook page that kids who wander can disappear in a split second, no matter how careful family members might be:
+She wrote on her Facebook page that kids who wander can disappear in a split second, no matter how careful family members might be:

 “For those of you who have been to our home, you know it’s like Fort Knox.
 Special locks and alarms are on all of the doors and windows to keep him from escaping if we happen to turn away for a split second.
 When we moved in, the first thing [husband] Andy did was to visit our local Police Station to let them know that Jack could potentially wander.
 I went to all of our immediate neighbors, met them and then asked that if they ever saw him wandering down the road, to please grab him.”